ooples/pine_script_docs/source/essential/Tables.rst

 Attributes of previously populated cells can be modified using ``table.cell_set_*()`` functions.

 A table is positioned in an indicator's space by anchoring it to one of nine references: the four corners or a midpoint between two of them.
-Tables are positioned by expanding the table from its anchor, so a table anchored to the ``middle_right`` reference will be drawn by expanding up, down and left from that anchor.
+Tables are positioned by expanding the table from its anchor, so a table anchored to the ``position.middle_right`` reference will be drawn by expanding up, down and left from that anchor.

 Two modes are available to determine the width/height of table cells: